- Location: Nevada

 According to a national insurance association, inexperience is leading cause of teen car accidents.
 When you're a beginning driver, every situation is new, and lots of driving situations require split-second decisions and a clear head.

 Most of that comes with time and practice.
 Get as much driving practice as you can with your learner's permit.
 To make the most of your training time, drive in as many different situations as you can, including early morning, different weather conditions, and on a variety of public roads.

 Of course, your licensed adult supervisor must be with you in the car at all times, and you shouldn't purposely put yourself in dangerous conditions just to gain experience.
 A daredevil attitude is not required―just a desire to learn the basics at your own pace.
 Remember: At least during practice, no one's grading you!

-Take each skill step by step; master one and then move on to the next.
+Take each skill step by step.
 No matter where or when you drive, each hour behind the wheel helps you gain confidence and experience that can't be learned from a manual.

 Here's a little friendly advice for new drivers from someone who's been there.
 They don't teach you everything in school!

 - Don't order mega-size drinks at the drive-through.
 They tip over in the drink holders when you turn or stop, and if you hold the drink between your legs for stability, then you can't operate the floor pedals.

 - Don't try to eat a sandwich or burger while you're driving.
 The mayonnaise-covered tomatoes will fall into your lap and you'll have to make a snap decision between swerving to the curb (bad) or leaving the grease stain on your jeans (bad).

 - Don't make or receive calls on your cell phone while you are driving.
 It's bad karma, everyone else on the road will be irritated with you, and you won't realize you're going too slow and swerving all over the place until you cause an accident.
 Same goes for applying makeup while driving: just don't!